vikshiv/mumemto/README.md

 ### Docker/Singularity
 Mumemto is available on `docker` and `singularity`.
 > [!TIP]
->  you may need to bind a local directory to access files in the container, which may cause issues when globbing input files.
+>  You may need to bind a local directory to access files in the container, which may cause issues when globbing input files.
 Input filelist + docker/singularity bind mount is recommended.
 ```sh
 ### if using docker ###
 docker pull vshiv123/mumemto:latest